Talaat Harb

-Talaat Harb Pacha (طلعت حرب باشا; 25 November 1867 – 13 August 1941) was a leading Egyptian entrepreneur and founder of Banque Misr, and its group of companies, in May 1920.
+Mohamed Talaat Harb Pacha (محمد طلعت حرب باشا; 25 November 1867 – 13 August 1941) was a leading Egyptian entrepreneur and founder of Banque Misr, and its group of companies, in May 1920.

 His works

 The establishment of Banque Misr, the first real Egyptian bank owned by Egyptian shareholders and staffed by Egyptian nationals, where Arabic (the national language) was used in all communications, was a major step in establishing a national economic identity.

 The idea of establishing Banque Misr first emerged in 1907.
 He was a renowned nationalist industrialist, he published a book calling for the founding of a national bank with financing the Egyptian economy.
 He called attention to the idle funds invested by foreigners for purposes other than the interests of Egypt.
 He continued advocating this call on all occasions, with untiring persistence.
 Harb co-founded a newspaper, Al Jarida, which was the official organ of the Umma Party.
 In 1911, he published another book titled "The Egyptian Economic Reform and the Nation's Bank Project ", where he explained his economic idea.

 In recognition of the importance of spreading banking awareness within and outside Egypt, the bank sought to spread its branches all over the country and in several states: Lebanon, Syria, Sudan, Yemen and Saudi Arabia.